 9. Read the Workout Description, Text, and Weekly Tips

 For cyclists who want to win, there’s more to a workout than simply getting it done.
-To get the most out of your time on the trainer, you should know what your workouts goal is and how to achieve it before you begin.
+To get the most out of your time on the trainer, you should know the goal of your workout and how to achieve it before you begin.
 The easiest way to do this is to read the workout description.
-Another source of information is in the weekly tips on your calendar.

 During the workout, Coach Chad provides on-screen instructions that include pedaling drills, posture reminders, and other tips to help you nail your intervals.
 The greatest benefit of Workout Text is that it keeps you focused throughout your time on the trainer and effectively covers how to conduct your workout and why you’re doing it.